 Connect with the Countryside

-Connect with the Countryside 2021 is being planned for July.
+Connect with the Countryside 2021 is cancelled.

 Connect with the Countryside offers your pupils an engaging and interactive opportunity to learn all about food, farming, the countryside and the environment.
 The many ‘hands-on’ activities support the National Curriculum and will help your pupils find out about food production and the countryside.